 The bundle extends to 84 days (12 weeks) postpartum.
 Ideally, postpartum care would extend to 12 months.
 The workgroup recommends at least two postpartum visits with additional visits as needed.
-Postpartum care should be individualized following recommendations within the Manuelle-American College of Obstetrics and Gynecologists committee opinion on Redefining the Postpartum Visit.
+Postpartum care should be individualized following recommendations within the American College of Obstetrics and Gynecologists committee opinion on Redefining the Postpartum Visit.
 Higher-risk patients may need to be seen more often.
 Visits should at a minimum include:

-- Three weeks, or earlier as needed, postpartum visit including: - o For patients with eclampsia, follow the Washington State Perinatal Collaborative postpartum follow-up care schedule. - Physical recovery from birth - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - o Sexuality including contraception (if needed) and discussing birth spacing - Same-day placement of long-acting reversible contraceptive, if desired - Use of shared decision making on contraception (e.g., Birth control options: Things to consider) - Infant care and feeding including breastfeeding - Sleep and fatigue - Other topics as needed or wanted by the patient - Additional comprehensive visit prior to 12 weeks postpartum including: - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - o Infant care and feeding including breastfeeding - Sleep and fatigue - Physical recovery from birth - o Chronic disease management, if needed - Health maintenance - o Identification of primary care provider to assume care after 12 weeks postpartum - Discussion of importance of vaccines - Gestational diabetes follow-up, if needed - Violence and abuse - Other topics as needed or wanted by the patient - Patient Support.
+- Three weeks postpartum visit including: - For patients with eclampsia, follow the Washington State Perinatal Collaborative postpartum follow-up care schedule. - Physical recovery from birth - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Sexuality including contraception (if needed) and discussing birth spacing - Same-day placement of long-acting reversible contraceptive, if desired - Use of shared decision making on contraception (e.g., Birth control options: Things to consider) - Infant care and feeding including breastfeeding - Sleep and fatigue - Other topics as needed or wanted by the patient - Additional comprehensive visit prior to 12 weeks postpartum including: - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9), anxiety (e.g., GAD), tobacco use, substance use disorder. - Infant care and feeding including breastfeeding - Sleep and fatigue - Physical recovery from birth - Chronic disease management, if needed - Health maintenance - o Identification of primary care provider to assume care after 12 weeks postpartum - Discussion of importance of vaccines - Gestational diabetes follow-up, if needed - Violence and abuse - Other topics as needed or wanted by the patient - Patient Support.
 Support patients as needed or refer patients to available support services.
 See Appendix F: Support Services.